lsst-camera-visualization/Communication-between-Front-and-Back-End/README.md

 * Then we can also have `select_region -name -image` to focus on a particular region of interest.

 #### Possible Issue
-* ~~Do we need to send multiple commands in one json file?~~
+* Do we need to send multiple commands in one json file?
-  * ~~Though json accepts duplicate key names, it would only parse the last one.
-If multiple commands with same name are sent in one json object, we probably need to put "commands" into a queue or list.~~
+  * Though json accepts duplicate key names, it would only parse the last one.
+If multiple commands with same name are sent in one json object, we probably need to put "commands" into a queue or list.
   * Put command objects in list or array when sending multiple commands in one json file.
+* How to manage multiple users/clients?
+The server needs to know the source of the command?
+* How would user create scripts to execute sequence of commands?
+    * How will the client/server receive the script file user created?
+    * How to output the results to a file?
+    * Involves File I/O.